close

 Aurélie explains more about the Assessment Year in this video: here

 One week before lectures begin, the new undergraduate students gather on campus for the StartWeek.
 The StartWeek is an integral part of your studies and is aimed at helping you find your way around and feel at home at this leading university as quickly and easily as possible, by settling in socially and getting to grips with subject-related and administrative matters.
 This week is intended to get your studies off to the best possible start, so that you can hit the ground running when lectures get underway, without any setbacks due to organisational issues.
-Here are a few impressions of StartWeek at the beginning of this year’s autumn semester.
+Here are a few impressions of StartWeek at the beginning of each year’s autumn semester.

 Asked about the one thing that sets their university apart, HSG students often name the huge range of different associations and initiatives.
 It is true that the HSG community’s exceptionally high involvement in extracurricular activities is probably most apparent in the more than 140 different student associations and initiatives.
 The largest initiative, and the one that is best known internationally, is the “St.Gallen Symposium”.
 Every year, it invites decision-makers, thought leaders and passionate entrepreneurs to take part in an intergenerational dialogue on economic, social and political developments.